Phase Transitions in Bandits with Switching Constraints: Related Literature

 \subsection{Stochastic MAB with Switching Costs}

-The stochastic MAB problem has been extensively studied for more than fifty years.
-Seminal results include the $\Theta(\sqrt{T})$ distribution-free regret bound in \cite{vogel1960asymptotic} and the $\Theta(\log T)$ distribution-dependent regret bound in \cite{lai1985asymptotically}.
-We point out two excellent surveys written by \cite{lattimore2018bandit} and \cite{slivkins2019introduction} for more reference about this topic.
+The stochastic \MAB problem has been extensively studied for more than fifty years.
+It is well known that the optimal distribution-dependent regret is $\Theta(K\log T)$ (\citealt{lai1985asymptotically}) and the optimal distribution-independent regret is $\Theta(\sqrt{KT})$ (\citealt{auer2002finite}).
+We point out two excellent surveys \cite{lattimore2020bandit} and \cite{slivkins2019introduction} for more reference about this topic.